growfatlikeme/capstone_private/README.md

 To monitor system health and enforce SRE practices:

--   **Grafana Cloud**: Provides dashboards and alerts for visualizing performance trends and responding to anomalies.
+-   **Grafana**: Provides dashboards and alerts for visualizing performance trends and responding to anomalies.

 -   **Loki**: Collects and indexes logs for debugging and root cause analysis with minimal overhead.